opnsense/docs/source/manual/how-tos/nat_reflection.rst

 For example, you have a Webserver ``example.com`` with the internal IP ``172.16.1.1`` in your DMZ.
 It has a public DNS Record of ``example.com in A 203.0.113.1``.

-Your internal client ``192.168.1.1`` cant reach the Webserver if it resolves the DNS A-Record ``203.0.113.1``.
-When the OPNsense receives the packet from the client ``192.168.1.1`` with the destination IP ``203.0.113.1``, it chooses **itself** is the target, and **not** ``172.16.1.1``.
+Your internal client ``192.168.1.1`` can't reach the Webserver if it resolves the DNS A-Record ``203.0.113.1``.
+When the OPNsense receives the packet from the client ``192.168.1.1`` with the destination IP ``203.0.113.1``, it chooses **itself** as the target, and **not** ``172.16.1.1``.
 That's because the external IPv4 address ``203.0.113.1`` is mapped to the WAN interface of the OPNsense.

 That's where Reflection NAT comes into play.
 It creates NAT rules which help your internal client ``192.168.1.1`` to communicate with your webserver ``203.0.113.1``, by using the OPNsense as the "translator" to the actual destination ``172.16.1.1``.

 ..
 Attention::
-    You should choose your prefered Reflection NAT method from the three possible choices presented here.
+    You should choose your preferred Reflection NAT method from the three possible choices presented here.
 They're exclusive to each other, picking one method and sticking to it will prevent mistakes.

     * :ref:`Method 1 <nat-method1>` - Creating **manual** Port-Forward NAT (DNAT), **manual** Outbound NAT (SNAT), and **automatic** firewall rules
     * :ref:`Method 2 <nat-method2>` - Creating **automatic** Port-Forward NAT (DNAT), **manual** Outbound NAT (SNAT), and **manual** firewall rules